 (.5L, 1LB) Exploration of areas of contention, which occur within the criminal justice system in America today.
-To include such topics as bail, pleabargaining, Supreme Court decisions of a controversial nature, police discretion, and others.
+To include such topics as bail, plea-bargaining, Supreme Court decisions of a controversial nature, police discretion, and others.
+Prerequisites: Permission of the instructor.